Trending words, neologisms

 Which corpora can be used?

 Trends will only work with a corpus with time stamps, i.e. a corpus whose documents are annotated with a (publication) date.
-The largest corpus in Sketch Engine compatible with trends is the Timestamped corpus in many languages.
+The largest corpora in Sketch Engine compatible with trends are Trends corpora available in many languages, such as the largest corpus English Trends.

 Using Trends